Salahuddin-Farooq/Machine-Learning-Explanations-Interpretation/README.md

 # Machine-Learning-Explanations-Interpretation
-Comparison of different Machine Learning Tools for explanations
+Implementation of different Python Library ELI5 for explanations of Predictions

+# Python Packeges Used:
+ELI5
+Xgboost